tokio-rs/mio/README.md

 [issue #1152]: https://github.com/tokio-rs/mio/issues/1152
 [issue #1444]: https://github.com/tokio-rs/mio/issues/1444

+## Unsupported flags

+Mio uses different implementations to support the same functionality dependening on the platform.
+Mio generally uses the "best" implementation possible, where "best" usually means most efficient for Mio's use case.
+However this means that the implementation is often specific to a limited number of platforms, meaning we often have multiple implemetations for the same functionality.
+In some cases it might be required to not use the "best" implementation, but another implementation Mio supports (on other platforms). **Mio does not officially support secondary implementations on platforms**, however we do have various cfg flags to force another implementation for these situations.

+Current flags:
+ * `mio_unsupported_force_poll_poll`, uses an implementation based on `poll(2)`
+   for `mio::Poll`.
+ * `mio_unsupported_force_waker_pipe`, uses an implementation based on `pipe(2)`
+   for `mio::Waker`.

+**Again, Mio does not officially supports this**.
+Furthermore these flags may disappear in the future.

 ## Community

 A group of Mio users hang out on [Discord], this can be a good place to go for